Infineon/cli-optiga-trust-x/README.md

 ## Simple Example on OpenSSL using C language

-In this section, we will describe and demo how the Trust X OpenSSL engine could be coded in 'C' to perform TLD/DTLS communication.
+In this section, we will describe and demo how the OPTIGA™ Trust X OpenSSL engine could be coded in 'C' to perform TLD/DTLS communication.

-*Note : The code only shows example on using Trust X for authentication and the secure communication is done via OpenSSL.*
+*Note : The code only shows example on using OPTIGA™ Trust X for authentication and the secure communication is done via OpenSSL.*

 ### Setting up the environment for the demonstration

 For easy setup, the demo uses the following input for :

-- Server (system with Trust X and listening to connection)
+- Server (system with OPTIGA™ Trust X and listening to connection)
   - server certificate : cert store in oid 0xE0E0
-  - Trust X key : 0xE0F0
+  - OPTIGA™ Trust X key : 0xE0F0
   - CA certificate :  OPTIGA_Trust_X_trusted_CAs.pem
   - Port : 5000
   - SSL Protocol : DTLS1.2